WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 Package I used is TensorNetwork, which is a python package for tensornetwork calculations from [google](https://github.com/google/TensorNetwork).
-This package gets multiple backends like Jax, Pytorch, Tensorflow, Numpy, etc. However, this package is in alpha version, and stopped updating since 2021.
+This package gets multiple backends like Jax, Pytorch, Tensorflow, Numpy, etc. However, and is in alpha version, and stopped updating since 2021.
 I adopt backend as pytorch with setting
     ```
     tensornetwork.set_default_backend("pytorch")
     ```

-Problem may raise when using this package, some fixes are involve by me.
+Problems may raise when using this package, codes fixes are involved by myself.
 I use this package because of its simplicity and easy to read (actually this is the first package I know from NEW Bing, and I just don't want to learn others, I am not good at coding).
 Problems like,